H-Studio logo

 How Startups Lose Money Because of Bad Tracking

-The silent leaks that don't show up in dashboards — but kill growth
+The silent leaks that don't show up in dashboards — but can kill growth

 They lose money because: